OSCNWeb/oscn-news/_posts/2024-09-09-jnc-press-release.md

 5. Trisha Deanne Smth, Holdenville

 The JNC strongly encourages the public to continue submitting comments on these applicants.
-Comments must be received prior to October 18, 2024, and may be mailed to:
+Comments must be received prior to September 23, 2024, and may be mailed to:

 <hr />